 Machine Learning Model

-An ML Model consists of three main components:
+An ML Model consists of two main components:

-Data pipelines for preparing the input to be feeded to the model, and post-processing the model prediction.
+1. Data pipelines for preparing the input to be fed to the model, and post-processing the model prediction.
 Those are specified by two OperationSequence objects, one for the pre-processing and the other for the post-processing.

-First, the pre-processing operations are applied to the input DataItem, then the sampling strategy is applied to the output of the pre-processing.
+First, the pre-processing operations are applied to the input DataItem, including any patch splitting operations if needed.
 The result is then fed into the Engine, which performs the actual inference.
+If the input image was split into patches, the model is applied to each patch sequentially and the results are recombined into a single prediction.

 The Engine returns a DataItem with the same number of fields as the number of outputs specified in the Inference Yaml Config.
-The post-processing operations are then applied to the Engine output, and the final result is returned.
+The post-processing operations are then applied to the Engine output, including any recombination operations, and the final result is returned.

 Let’s see how this can all be expressed with the Inference Yaml Configuration.